-The Placer County Department of Health and Medical Services, Environmental Health Division administers the six CUPA Program elements in the County.
+The Placer County Department of Health and Medical Services, Environmental Health Division administers CUPA elements in the County.
 The Placer County Office of Emergency services (PCOES) provides emergency planning and response services in conjunction with the City of Roseville Fire Department.